Physics informed neural networks for continuum micromechanics: Conclusion and outlook

 It has been demonstrated that PINNs are able to solve nonlinear partial differential equations in the context of elastostatics with inhomogeneous parameters.
 This problem is challenging for PINNs which approximate the highly localized solution with a global ansatz.
 There are several potential applications for this approach.
 It was shown that PINNs due to the smoothness of their solutions and the formulation as an optimization problem are especially well suited for inverse problems, see e.g., \cite{chen2020physics} and \cite{chen2021learning}.
 In this context, the identification of sensor placement and optimal experimental design could benefit from the adaptive sampling approach presented in this work.
 Regarding the identification of material parameters, physical constraints could render semi-supervised learning possible.
 Usually, thousands of data points are needed for conventional supervised learning approaches.
-Using PINNs, the regularization by physical laws could reduce the amount of data needed to yield precise results.
-Furthermore, towards forward problems, it is possible to include more physics into the ANN, e.g., more complex material laws or even aleatoric and epistemic uncertainty in the form of probability distributions or fuzzy methods \cite{fuhg2021interval}.
-Recent developments in parallel CPINNs \cite{shukla2021parallel} and Extended PINNs (XPINNs) \cite{jagtap2020extended} could leverage the applicability of PINNs to large, multi-scale problems.
-XPINNs could be an interesting extension to the CPINN approach to increase the accuracy in microstructural investigations.
-Here, the phase transition areas are captured by means of an indicator function.
-Parallel PINNs allow the simultaneous calculation of weight updates for multi-network architectures, making it possible to consider industry-scale problems.
+Using PINNs, the regularization by physical laws could reduce the amount of data needed to yield precise results. \rv{For forward problems, the presented PINN approach is not competitive compared to FEM or FFT based methods with respect to computational time, as for large problems the optimization can last several hours on GPUs.
+Here, FEM and FFT methods are more mature.
+On the other hand, for inverse problems, recent work in parameter identification of solids are promising \cite{zhang2020physics}.
+In inverse problems for continuum mechanics, the loss is a function of the material parameters, the provided solution fields and the PDE.
+The work at hand shows that PINNs are able to resolve the complicated solutions present in heterogeneous problems.
+It is therefore \ah{a first step towards using the PINN approach for regularization of ANNs in inverse problems} by means of the underlying, known physics, encoded in the PDEs.
+The development of PINN for inverse problems in the context of solid mechanics is ongoing work of the authors' group \cite{David}.}